abhi18av/nf-tower-docs-orgs-and-teams/content/docs/compute-envs/overview.md

 {{% pretty_screenshot img="/uploads/2020/09/compute_env_platforms.png" %}}

-Each compute environment must be configured to enable Tower to submit tasks.
+Each compute environment must be pre-configured to enable Tower to submit tasks.
 You can read more on how to set up each environment using the links below.

 ## Setup guides